Buying a car in South Africa

 If you don’t drive the car in conditions that are typical for you, you won’t know if it really is the best choice for you!

 If the seller agrees to a test drive, it should be on your terms – you are the one who will be driving the car later.
-If the salesperson does not like you accelerating rapidly, revving the engine or driving fast on the motorway, you should generally assume that they have something to hide.
-However, exercise caution: a test drive should be legal.
+If the salesperson does not like you accelerating rapidly, revving the engine, or driving fast on the motorway, you should generally assume that they have something to hide.
+However, exercise caution: a test drive must be legal.